ayushmittal007/docusaurus-site/docs/Paras_Upadhayay.md

 ## Personal Information

-Hello, I'm John Doe, a dedicated and enthusiastic individual with a passion for technology and a commitment to personal and professional growth.
+Hello, I'm Paras Upadhayay a dedicated and enthusiastic individual with a passion for technology and a commitment to personal and professional growth.
 Here's a bit about me:

-- *Full Name:* John Doe
+- *Full Name* Paras Upadhayay
-- *Date of Birth:* January 1, 1990
+- *Date of Birth:* July 25, 2003
-- *Location:* New York, NY
+- *Location:* Uttar Pradesh, India

 ## Passions and Values